peilin-chen/peilin-chen.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome to Peilin (Leo) Chen's homepage!
+# Welcome to Peilin's homepage!

 &emsp;

 ## Short Bio

-Peilin (Leo) Chen is a Ph.D. student in the ECE Department of the University of Virginia (UVA) under the supervision of Prof. [Xiaoxuan Yang](https://xiaoxuan-yang.github.io/index.html).
+Peilin Chen is a Ph.D. student in the ECE Department of the University of Virginia (UVA) under the supervision of Prof. [Xiaoxuan Yang](https://xiaoxuan-yang.github.io/index.html).
 He received the B.S. degree in Electrical Engineering from Xidian University (XDU).
 His research interests are Digital/Mixed-signal IC Design, AI Chips Based on Computing-In-Memory, and Computer Architecture.

 &emsp;